 The Japanese art of wrapping items with fabric is called furoshiki.
 The wrapping not only serves as an elegant presentation but also a carrier.
 You can borrow the furoshiki wrapping idea to wrap gifts in eco-friendly ways.
 One benefit of fabric gift wrap is that the wrapping itself can be a gift.

 Choose sustainable fabrics for your reusable wrap or reuse prints like those from old table cloth.
-This ensures that your wrapping is not just environmentally friendly; it is socially responsible as well.
+This ensures that your wrapping is not just environmentally friendly but also socially responsible.

 Cotton fabrics are also an eco-friendly gift wrap option.
 You may find it more suitable for both functions of furoshiki wrapping.

 If you do not want to use a scarf, other kinds of fabric work as great gift wraps.
 You can use a handkerchief for small items.
-Tea towels and napkins are larger, so they’d fit around presents that are a little too big for handkerchiefs and are perfect for zero-waste kitchen gifts.
+Tea towels and napkins are larger, so they’d fit around presents that are too big for handkerchiefs and perfect for zero-waste kitchen gifts

 You may also use pillowcases or sweaters you don't need anymore and don't look washed out.
 Sweater sleeves make a safe and nice-looking gift wrapping for wine bottles.